-AVOID in-person meetings and close contact.
-INSTEAD, utilize online conferencing, email, or phone calls with team members at work.
-Telework whenever possible.
+- AVOID in-person meetings and close contact.
+INSTEAD, use online conferencing, email, or phone calls with coworkers.
+Telework when possible.
 Limit in-person contact when running essential errands.
 For example, bank online whenever possible.
-If you must visit the bank, use the drive-thru ATM if one is available.
+If you must visit the bank, use a drive-through or walk-up ATM if available.

-AVOID grocery shopping during peak hours.
-INSTEAD, use grocery delivery or curbside pickup options.
+- AVOID grocery shopping during peak hours.
+INSTEAD, use grocery delivery or curbside pickup.
 If you need to go to the grocery store, pick a time when the store is less crowded (for example, early morning or late night).
-Stay at least six feet away from other shoppers in the aisles or check-out line and wear a cloth face covering.
-Use disinfecting wipes to clean cart handles and refrigerator doors.
-At home, follow food safety guidelines: clean, separate, cook, chill.
-There is no evidence that food or food packaging play a major role in spreading the virus in the US.